-Anna Deavere Smith on Discipline and How We Can Learn to Stop Letting Others Define You
+Anna Deavere Smith on Discipline and Learning to Stop Letting Others Define You

 “What you are will show, ultimately.
 Start now, every day, becoming, in your actions, your regular actions, what you would like to become in the bigger scheme of things.”